| [ << ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 may be NULL.
 As with op_func, the params argument is passed

-unchanged from the iram input.
+unchanged from the iram

 The options argument is a table; its members specify various problem and solution options: